nheili42/ditch_emergence/README.md

 # ditch_emergence
-Aquatic insect emergence from irrigation ditches in Gallatin valley, Montana.
+Aquatic insect emergence from irrigation ditches in the Gallatin Valley, Montana.